Parents Criticize Pittsburgh Public Schools Leaders During Community Hearing

 “Our children have not had access to a consistent education since March 13, 2020.
 We cannot afford another delay.
 Families have been anticipating the Aug.
 25 school start since the district calendar was released in March,” said a comment from parent Christina Dixon.

-“As for your tone-deaf attitude that parents are silly to be angry over eight learning days, I want you to know in addition to our anger that you couldn’t make a plan until the last minute, those eight days are eight more days I cannot earn a paycheck,” said a comment from parent Beth Reiners.MORE NEWS: U.S. Health Officials Expected To Advise COVID-19 Vaccine Booster Doses For Most Americans
+“As for your tone-deaf attitude that parents are silly to be angry over eight learning days, I want you to know in addition to our anger that you couldn’t make a plan until the last minute, those eight days are eight more days I cannot earn a paycheck,” said a comment from parent Beth Reiners.MORE NEWS: Allegheny Health Network Hosting Walk-In COVID-19 Vaccination Clinics This Week

 Pittsburgh Public Schools administrators closed public comment after hearing from over 100 residents about the back-to-school plans, which will reach a vote on Wednesday.
 Meanwhile, the union vote won’t be known for weeks.